Seeing is believing?

 But in a proper sense, the bible is a religious text in that it tells us about God and how we are to relate to him; it consists of two sections, neither of which are mythological; the Old Testament, or Old Covenant, which is largely historical narrative, with events and places that can be proved by archaeology and records from the contemporary nations; and largely prophecy concerning the nations around Israel and about the coming of God’s Messiah to save his people.
 And the New Testament was written to show how Jesus Christ was the fulfilment of the Old Testament prophecies.
 The New Testament is an historical document i.e. it describes real events, people, and places in history, and gives evidence for its claims about Jesus.
 It does not ask us to have blind faith; it isn’t a crutch to support weak character; rather, it gives us evidence which in turn gives us confidence to believe its claims.

 In the bible, God makes demands of every person who has ever lived or who will ever live.
 Having provided witnesses to the stupendous events surrounding Jesus Christ, God expects a response from us.
-Paul tells us, “Therefore, if any one is in Christ, he is a new creation; the old has passed away, behold, the new has come.
-All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation; that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
-So we are ambassadors for Christ, God making his appeal through us.
-We beg you on behalf of Christ, be reconciled to God.
-For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God” (2 Cor 5:17-21).
+Paul tells us, “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
+And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation; to wit, that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
+Now thenwe are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God.
+For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him” (2 Cor 5:17-21).

-Matthew the apostle, writing of Jesus’ birth, tells us of the angel who told Mary, “…you shall call his name Jesus, for he will save his people from their sins” (Matt 1:21).
+Matthew the apostle, writing of Jesus’ birth, tells us of the angel who told Mary, “…thou shalt call his name JESUS: for he shall save his people from their sins” (Matt 1:21).

-And Jesus’ final instruction to his Church just before he ascended was: “Go into all the world and preach the gospel to the whole creation.
-He who believes and is baptized will be saved; but he who does not believe not will be condemned” (Mark 16:15-16); “and behold, I am with you always, to the close of the age” (Matt 28:20).
+And Jesus’ final instruction to his Church just before he ascended was: “Go ye into all the world, and preach the gospel to every creature.
+He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mark 16:15-16); “and, lo, I am with you always, even unto the end of the world.
+Amen” (Matt 28:20).

 “They Came to Understand….”